3 Ways to Train Like a Fool

 You want to know how to REALLY stimulate growth?
 Lift heavy ass weight using heavy compound lifts.
 Shocker!
 Oh, snap!

-Oh, fucking snap!
+Oh, effing snap!

 All the mind muscle connection action in the world won’t help you in the least if you haven’t busted your balls using linear progression on squats, bench and deadlift.